scipy-conference/scipy_proceedings/papers/scott_shambaugh/00_shambaugh.rst

 Parallel Processing
 -------------------

-*monaco* uses *dask distributed* :cite:`rocklin2015dask` as a parallel processing backend, and supports preprocessing, running, and postprocessing cases in a parallel arrangement.
+*monaco* uses *dask.distributed* :cite:`rocklin2015dask` as a parallel processing backend, and supports preprocessing, running, and postprocessing cases in a parallel arrangement.
 Users familiar with *dask* can extend the parallelization of their simulation from their single machine to a distributed cluster.

 For simple simulations such as the example code at the end of the paper, the overhead of setting up a *dask* server may outweigh the speedup from parallel computation, and in those cases *monaco* also supports running single-threaded in a single for-loop.